 If you have a herniated disc, you know how painful and debilitating it can be.
 You may feel like you can’t perform even the simplest of tasks without experiencing pain.
 While there are several strategies you can use to find temporary relief from the pain your herniated disc is causing, they may not address the root cause.
-Fortunately, there is a solution that works by treating the problem, which resolves the underlying cause of serious disc issues and provides long-lasting relief.
+Fortunately, there is a solution to heal a herniated disc that works by treating the problem, which resolves the underlying cause of serious disc issues and provides long-lasting relief.

 To help you understand the problem and your treatment options, here’s a look at what causes a herniated disc, how to manage the symptoms, and how to tackle the problem at its very source by restoring the disc’s ability to self-repair.